openbraininstitute/Bluenaas/README.md

 make run_dev_frontend &
 make run_dev_backend &
 ```

+## Simulate your own models.
+You can upload your own models and run single cell simulations.
+The `.zip` file format must be:
+model_name.zip
+  - model_name
+    - mechanisms /
+      - *.mod files
+    - morphology /
+      - morphology file loaded by cell.hoc
+    - cell.hoc

 ## Citation
 When you use the BlueNaaS-SingleCell software, we ask you to cite the following: